Resources & Links

 - Pay as you Earn

-- Public Service Job Directory online database developed by NALP providing a comprehensive clearinghouse of public interest organizations and opportunities for lawyers and law students.
+- Public Service Job Directory - An online database developed by NALP providing a comprehensive clearinghouse of public interest organizations and opportunities for lawyers and law students.

-- IBR INFO.ORG is a nonprofit non-partisan source of information created to help student loan borrowers learn about two new loan repayment programs: Income Based Repayment Plan and Public Service Loan Forgiveness.
+- IBR INFO.ORG - A nonprofit non-partisan source of information created to help student loan borrowers learn about two new loan repayment programs: Income Based Repayment Plan and Public Service Loan Forgiveness.

-- Project on Student Debt is an independent, nonprofit organization works to increase public understanding of the loan borrowing trend and the implications for our families, economy, and society.
+- Project on Student Debt - An independent, nonprofit organization works to increase public understanding of the loan borrowing trend and the implications for our families, economy, and society.
 Recognizing that loans play a critical role in making college possible, the Project's goal is to identify cost-effective solutions that expand educational opportunity, protect family financial security, and advance economic competitiveness.

-- Equal Justice Works is a nonprofit organization founded by law students to mobilize the next generation of lawyers committed to equal justice.
+- Equal Justice Works - A nonprofit organization founded by law students to mobilize the next generation of lawyers committed to equal justice.
 Their Educational Debt Relief program is devoted to advocating for educational debt relief and spreading the word to make sure those who need relief are taking the right steps to qualify.

-- Student Loan Borrowers Assistance Project is a resource for borrowers, their families, and advocates representing student loan borrowers provided by the National Consumer Law Center.
+- Student Loan Borrowers Assistance Project - A resource for borrowers, their families, and advocates representing student loan borrowers provided by the National Consumer Law Center.
 This site is for students who already have student loans and want to know more about their options and rights.

 - Education Tax Benefit Information: Publication 970

 - Visit a qualified tax advisor for information

 Financial Literacy Resources